 A literary retelling of my visit to Brett Whiteley Studio SydneyNicole Cullinan

-It’s a well worn path, the muse, the artist, the sex, the love, the destruction…The embodiment of a creative existence.
+It’s a well-worn path, the muse, the artist, the sex, the love, the destruction…The embodiment of a creative existence.
 A story that continues to captivate us throughout time.
 Why do we never tire of it?
-It is desire that holds us all entranced in this doomed narrative.
+It is a desire that holds us all entranced in this doomed narrative.

-As I wander from room to room in Brett Whiteley Studio Sydney my mind is roaming freely.
-There are quotes on the walls, there is paint everywhere and ‘The Alchemy’ resides here.
-That is one of his more famous works painted in 1972.
-It is autobiographical, which is easy to see and understand when one is standing before it.
+My mind is roaming freely as I wander from room to room in Brett Whiteley Studio Sydney.
+There are quotes on the walls, paint everywhere, and ‘The Alchemy’ resides here.
+That is one of his more famous works, painted in 1972.
+It is autobiographical, which is easy to see and understand when standing before it.
 It is like a surreal cacophony of all that was important to him.
-I remember ‘The Alchemy’ but my imagination is with the bathroom series.
-My all-time favourite.
+I remember ‘The Alchemy’, but my imagination is with the bathroom series.

-The bathroom series was painted in London in 1962, the same year he got married.
-The subject for this series; his wife Wendy, who remained a muse for him throughout his life.
-The series to be his first major exploration into figurative art, it was inspired by French painter Bonnard and his bath painting.
+The bathroom series was painted in London in 1962, the same year he married.
+The subject for this series; is his wife, Wendy, who remained a muse for him throughout his life.
+He used a series of polaroids to inspire his artwork.
+The series was his first major exploration into figurative art, inspired by French painter Bonnard and his bath painting.
 The bathroom series is seductive, sensual and intimate.

 I can hear the water pouring into the bath, a whoosh and a splash for the first few minutes, then it settles to a gentle flowing rhythm, water on water.
-It takes about 15 minutes to fill a bath.
-The air is very cold, and the bath is way too hot.
+It takes about 5 minutes to fill a bath.
+The air is very cold, and the bath is too hot.
 I didn’t time my undressing well and now I am cold which makes it even harder to ease into the water.
-You need at least a hand width of water to get in.
 I take the plunge and feel hot and cold simultaneously.
 It’s a very strange sensation.
 My bottom, calves and feet are pink and searing, knees pulled up to my chest; minimising the surface area burn.
 I accept it has to be a freezing back bath, just for a few minutes.
-I lean back into the cool porcelain of the bath, relief.
+I lean into the cool porcelain of the bath, relief.
 More time passes, all temperatures reach equilibrium and I start to relax.

-At the time Whiteley painted the bathroom series he was concerned that being married would curb his freedom from a creative and wholistic point of view.
-The balance between security and freedom being something that most married people must contemplate over the course of an enduring relationship.
-In the end I think we all desire love.
-Theirs was a love story that had all the elements of a grand tragedy, like they were falling over happy in pain.
+When Whiteley painted the bathroom series, he was concerned that being married would curb his freedom from a creative and holistic point of view.
+The balance between security and liberty is something that most married people must contemplate throughout an enduring relationship.
+But, in the end, I think we all desire love.
+Theirs was a love story with all the elements of a grand tragedy, like they were falling over, happy in pain.

 There is something for everyone in Brett Whiteley’s work.
 The integrity of the early works with their connectedness to nature.
 The bathroom series and its eroticism, or something more abstract and surreal.
-I can appreciate all the work, the unifying element being his truth at that moment in time.
-Brett Whitely Studio Sydney exhibits a broad variety of his work and is an engaging place to while away some time.
-(Brett Whiteley 7 April 1939-15 June 1992)
+I can appreciate all the work, the unifying element being his truth at that moment.
+Brett Whiteley Studio Sydney exhibits a wide variety of his career and is a fascinating place to while away the day.
+(Brett Whiteley, 7 April 1939-15 June 1992)